samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab4_Deploying_To_Cloud/readme.md

 In this exercise, you will:

 - Set the model name, endpoint name, and deployment name for deployment.
-- Deploy the fine-tuned model in the Azure AI Studio.
+- Deploy the fine-tuned model in the Azure AI.

 ## Deploy and test a model

-A full exploration of all of the development options available in Azure AI Studio is beyond the scope of this exercise, but we'll explore some basic ways in which you can work with models in a project.
+A full exploration of all of the development options available in Azure AI is beyond the scope of this exercise, but we'll explore some basic ways in which you can work with models in a project.

 1. In the pane on the left for your project, in the **Components** section, select the **Deployments** page.
 1. On the **Deployments** page, in the **Model deployments** tab, select **+ Deploy model**.